pradel/leopradel.com/src/blog/boost-create-react-app-workflow/index.md

 description: 'Get faster build / tests for your create-react-app'
 ---

 We can see a trend to replace the current javascript tooling with faster tools written in go / rust.
-In this post I decided to try [esbuild](https://github.com/evanw/esbuild) and [swc](https://swc.rs/) to see what performance improvement we can GET in any application using create-react-app.
+In this post I decided to try [esbuild](https://github.com/evanw/esbuild) and [swc](https://swc.rs/) to see what performance improvement we can get in any application using create-react-app.

-While writing this post I created 2 projects [create-react-app-swc](https://github.com/pradel/create-react-app-swc) and [create-react-app-esbuild](https://github.com/pradel/create-react-app-esbuild) to help you integrate either swc or esbuild easily in your application.

-### What are these tools and why are they faster?

-- [esbuild](https://github.com/evanw/esbuild) is a super-fast javascript/typescript bundler and minifier written in Go.
-- [swc](https://swc.rs/) is a super-fast javascript/typescript compiler written in Rust.

-Internally create-react-app use babel to compile the javascript / typescript files of your application.
-We can use these tools to replace the babel with esbuild / swc. `esbuild` also provide a minifier to replace terser.
+Internally create-react-app uses webpack to create a bundle for our application.
+In your code you use some ECMAScript features that are not yet available in all browsers (eg: async / await).
+Babel is used to compile the javascript / typescript files of your application in a backwards compatible version of javascript, meaning it can be used in older browser versions.
+We can speed up this process by internally **replacing babel with esbuild / swc** which are faster alternatives.

-### What are the benefits?

-By using `create-react-app-esbuild` or `create-react-app-esbuild` you will get the following benefits:
+As your app is growing, the development environment and compilation is getting slower and slower, you can easily reach 10+ mins for the build time 🐢.
+To improve your build time and ship your code faster to production you might be interested in using these tools and get:

 - Faster loading time in development
 - Faster build time
 - Faster tests

+While writing this post I created 2 projects [create-react-app-swc](https://github.com/pradel/create-react-app-swc) and [create-react-app-esbuild](https://github.com/pradel/create-react-app-esbuild) to help you integrate either swc or esbuild easily in your application.

+### What are these tools and why are they faster?

+#### Esbuild

+[esbuild](https://github.com/evanw/esbuild) is a super-fast javascript/typescript bundler and minifier written in Go. `esbuild` also provide a javascript minifier to replace [terser](https://github.com/terser/terser).

+#### Swc

+[swc](https://swc.rs/) is a super-fast javascript/typescript compiler written in Rust.
+In the future you will be able to use swc to check your typescript files. swc is also creating their own webpack alternative called [spack](https://swc.rs/docs/usage-spack-cli).

 ## Benchmark